Navy Federal Credit Union

-Matthew O’Connor is a Product Manager in the Cloud Office of the CTO based in Mountain View, CA. He specializes in Security, Compliance, Privacy, Policy, and large scale software services.
+Matthew O’Connor is a product manager in the Google Cloud Office of the CTO based in Mountain View, Ca. He specializes in security, compliance, privacy, policy and large-scale software services.
 Prior to joining the Office of the CTO, O’Connor was responsible for Security and Compliance products on Google Cloud Platform.
 He established the key foundations for Cloud Compliance Program and many of the early Cloud Platform security Product.
 He also built products for Google Enterprise, having joined Google via the acquisition of Postini in 2007.
-Before Google, O’Connor held product management and engineering roles building scaled services at Postini, Tellme Networks, AOL, Netscape, Inflow, and Hewlett-Packard.
+Before Google, O’Connor held product management and engineering roles building scaled services at Postini, Tellme Networks, AOL, Netscape, Inflow and Hewlett-Packard.
 His career started as a U.S. Air Force officer on the MILSTAR satellite program.
-O’Connor has an executive MBA from the University of California and earned a bachelor’s degree in Computer Science Engineering from Santa Clara University.
+O’Connor has an executive MBA from the University of California and a bachelor’s degree in computer science engineering from Santa Clara University.

 Tiffany Olson Jones is CEO of Distil Networks, the leader in protecting websites, mobile apps and APIs from botnets and automated attacks.
 Jones has more than 20 years of proven business and operations experience within the information technology industry, the White House, government and U.S. military.
 Prior to Distil, Jones was at FireEye leading Global Strategic Partnerships and Alliance Operations.
 She joined the FireEye team through the acquisition of iSIGHT Partners where she was the Chief Revenue Officer & SVP of Client Solutions for iSIGHT.
 Prior to iSIGHT Partners, Jones spent over a decade at Symantec in senior roles.
 She also had a distinguished career in the government as Deputy Chief of Staff at the White House Office of Cybersecurity and Critical Infrastructure Protection.
 In addition to her Deputy Chief of Staff duties, she contributed to the development of the President’s National Strategy to Secure Cyberspace.
 Jones graduated from the Coast Guard Academy and received her commission as a Coast Guard Officer.
 Her military awards include Coast Guard Officer of the Year Award, a Coast Guard Commendation Medal and two Coast Guard Achievement Medal.